 - Lecturing: For educators to engage in full-time lecturing (teaching or consultation) at the university level.

 - Research: For scholars to conduct full-time advanced research at the post-doctoral level.

 - Lecturing/research: For educators to perform a combination of lecturing and advanced research at the university level.

-During their grant, participants are expected to research and develop a course description and syllabus, and outline specific teaching strategies for their proposed course.
+- Research: For junior faculty to develop a course description and syllabus, and outline specific teaching strategies for their proposed course.

 Applications must fall under the following parameters: